luuleitner/MotorEndplate/README.md

 [![CC BY 4.0](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)

 ### 3. Add-On's
 - We used `pybf` to reconstruct ultrasound images from radio frequency data.
-This python based delay-and-sum beamformer is available open-sorce: [pybf](https://github.com/Sergio5714/pybf)
+This python based delay-and-sum beamformer is available for open-sorce use here: [pybf](https://github.com/Sergio5714/pybf)
 - `MotorEndplate\figures` folder includes all result plots and figures of the IEEE-IUS 2020 publication in high resolution.

 # Credits